Coach (2018 film): Plot

 In the quarterfinals of the Russian Cup, the team Meteor faces off against Torpedo, which is known for its management bribing the referee.
 The referees actively show bias towards the opponent, despite Berger also bribing them at Larisa's request, so that they would judge fairly.
 The referee claims that the decision to not let Meteor proceed further was made "upstairs", but he can return the money.
 However, Meteor triumphs (2:1).
 After the game, Yuri tries to discipline Zuev, but Varya stands up for him, and Yuri interrupts her angry tirade with a kiss.
 A night of love follows.

-Yuri is taken by surprise when he receives an unforeseen phone call from the bustling city of Moscow, bringing him the heartbreaking news that his beloved father has tragically departed from this world.
+Yuri is taken by surprise when he receives an unexpected phone call from the bustling city of Moscow, bringing him the heartbreaking news that his beloved father has tragically departed from this world.
 Overwhelmed with grief and a deep sense of responsibility, Yuri musters up an immediate and resolute decision to embark on a hasty journey to the Russian capital, driven by an unwavering determination to be present at his father's funeral and provide unwavering support to his grieving family during this incredibly trying period.

-In the semifinals, Meteor emerges victorious over Fakel with a nail-biting 1-0 score in the very last minute of the game.
-As the crowd erupts in jubilation, an enormous banner unfurls across the stands, stretching out to reveal a heartwarming message that reads, "Yura, we stand by your side!"
-Accompanied by this touching sentiment is a heartfelt portrait of Stoleshnikov's beloved father.
-Overwhelmed by a surge of emotions, Yuri, the talented player, finds himself moved to tears upon witnessing this incredible display of support from the stands.
+In the semifinals, Meteor wins against Fakel with a 1-0 score in the very last minute of the game.
+As the crowd erupts, a banner unfurls across the stands, stretching out to reveal a message that reads, "Yura, we stand by your side!"
+Accompanied by this sentiment is a portrait of Stoleshnikov's father.
+Yuri, the talented player, is moved to tears upon witnessing this display of support from the stands.

 After a short period of time, Yuri is invited to coach Spartak.
 In Novorossiysk, everyone is upset, although they understand and accept this choice.
 Varya refuses to go to Moscow with Yuri.
 Stoleshnikov flies to the capital; in his father's apartment, he sees a hanging Meteor football shirt on the wall.
 He returns to Novorossiysk, and Varya forgives him.
 Eventually, Berger officially becomes the team's coach, and Yuri signs a contract as a free agent, which he became after the end of his disqualification period.